YannickB/odoo-hosting/doc/cla/sign-cla.md

 The ICLA (section 4) is a legal declaration where the contributor states they have the right to make the contributions.
 These contributors should only submit contributions they are really entitled to license.

+This CLA process is largely inspired by the CLA process of Odoo.